In this post, you’ll learn what is wind turbine and how it works? and two different types of wind turbine explained with advantages and applications.

-- Components of a horizontal axis wind turbine (gearbox, rotor shaft and brake assembly) being lifted into position.
+- Components of a horizontal axis wind turbine (gearbox, rotor shaft, and brake assembly) being lifted into position.

 - Their height makes them visible over large areas, disrupting the landscape’s appearance and sometimes causing local opposition.

-- The downward variant suffers from fatigue and structural failure caused by turbulence when a blade passes through the wind shadows of the towers (for this reason, most of the HAWTs use an inverted design, with the rotor facing the tower in front of the wind).
+- The downward variant suffers from fatigue and structural failure caused by turbulence when a blade passes through the wind shadows of the towers (for this reason, most HAWTs use an inverted design, with the rotor facing the tower in front of the wind).

 - HAWT’s require an additional yaw control mechanism to turn the blades towards the wind.